Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Summary and conclusions

 The ExtEEV is an excellent target to address the questions raised above.
 The role of TEOs in the dynamical evolution of massive binary systems is still a matter of large uncertainties.
-However, TEOs represent a potentially effective and still unexplored channel for draining the orbital energy from the system on time scales comparable to the nuclear time scales of the components.
+However, TEOs represent a potentially effective and still unexplored channel for draining the orbital energy from the system on timescales comparable to the nuclear timescales of the components.
 In some circumstances, this can possibly lead to the formation of a contact binary or even tidal disruption and coalescence of massive stars.